devsheder/talk-web-extension/README.md

 # Web Extension Talk

-This repo stores my talk demos
+This repo stores a talk about web extension (prez and demos)

 ## Demo 01 - Borderify

 Adds red border around Google search filed.

 Works on both Chrome and Firefox.

 ## Demo 02 - Weather

 Adds a div on the top left corner to show the weather on all web pages.

 Works on both Chrome and Firefox.

 ## Demo 03 - UI

-Provides an UI when clicked on extension button in toolbar.
+Provides an UI when clicked on extension button in toolbar, and option in context menu on all web pages.

 Works on both Chrome and Firefox.

 ## Demo 04 - Native messaging

 Gets the processor temperature

 The Python script `app.py` only works on MacOS.